BenjaminSoYH/revSyntax/README.md

 RevSyntax integrates a "Send to Terminal" functionality, similar to that found in R language support extensions.

-First, run revbayes in a vscode terminal, then you will be able to send highlighted code to the terminal with `Cmd+Enter`
+First, run revbayes in a VScode terminal, then you will be able to send highlighted code to the terminal with (`Ctrl+Enter` or `Cmd+Enter`).

+( Note: The extension can still send code to the terminal even if RevBayes is not running.
+Make sure you've launched RevBayes to avoid unexpected behavior )

 ## License